Why You Need To Switch Your Savings Account Today

 Let me guess, somewhere around 0.01-0.09%?
 Yikes!
-With inflation hovering around 2% each year that means if you keep your money in a savings account you are guaranteed to lose money.
+With inflation over 8% in 2022 and now over 3% in 2023 (much closer to the long-term average), that means if you keep your money in a standard savings account you are guaranteed to lose money.
 This fact seems to escape most people who instead assume that keeping your money in a form of cash such as checking/savings accounts, is the safest bet.

 Now, everyone should have a readily accessible cash supply in a FDIC insured bank account.
 However, the amount and specific bank is what can vary.

-Saving your money without a specific purpose is not the best strategy.
-First of all it’s ummotivting and second of all, it’s just unorganized.
+Saving your money without a specific purpose is not the best strategy, in fact it’s horrible.
 Set SPECIFIC savings goals for your life.
-We recommend the bucket strategy in which you have a separate savings account (a bucket) for each goal and contribute to each regularly, but in order of importance.
+I recommend the bucket strategy in which you have a separate savings account (a bucket) for each goal and contribute to each regularly, but in order of importance.

-Some specific goals (buckets) that should be housed in a savings account are your emergency fund, your vacation fund, your wedding fund, or something like a diamond ring fund.
+Some specific goals (buckets) that should be housed in a savings account are your emergency fund, your vacation fund, your wedding fund, or something like an engagement ring fund.
 Basically it’s for anything you may need to pay for within the next year or two, but NOT for your day-to-day expenses.

-Everyone’s #1 should be an emergency fund.
+Everyone’s #1 savings goal should be an emergency fund.
 Once that goal is met, you can continue on to other goals.

 At minimum you should have 3-6 months worth of living expenses covered.
-As your family grows and your obligations increase, it’s best to grow that cushion to potentially a year’s worth of emergency savings.
+As your family grows and your obligations increase, it’s best to grow that cushion.

 This may sound like a lot, but life is completely unpredictable.
 A job loss, health emergency, home repair, or surprise tax bill are just a few of the things that could go wrong.
 If you don’t have cash to pay, then you could end up making poor decisions, like putting these expenses on a credit card or even skipping a mortgage payment.